vacp2p/rfc/specs/waku/waku.md

 where size is the size of the RLP-encoded envelope, excluding `env_nonce` field (size of `short_rlp(envelope)`).

-#### Bloom Filter

-This packet is used by Waku nodes for sharing their interest in messages with specific topics.
+**bloom filter update**

-The Bloom filter is used to identify a number of topics to a peer without compromising (too much) privacy over precisely what topics are of interest.
+The bloom filter is used to identify a number of topics to a peer without compromising (too much) privacy over precisely what topics are of interest.
 Precise control over the information content (and thus efficiency of the filter) may be maintained through the addition of bits.

 Blooms are formed by the bitwise OR operation on a number of bloomed topics.
 The bloom function takes the topic and projects them onto a 512-bit slice.
 At most, three bits are marked for each bloomed topic.